Sure, it doesn’t have to clock in until the sun goes down, but once it starts its shift, your landscape lighting works really hard for your money:

 Not all landscape lighting fixtures are created equal.
 The fixtures that come in kits you find at the hardware store, for example, are usually plastic.
 They won’t hold up well to the rigors Mother Nature dishes out.

 At Outback Landscape, we prefer aluminum landscape lighting fixtures because they last longer and are more durable.
 The advanced powder-coating techniques and top-quality aluminum of high-quality fixtures prevents corrosion and other damage.

 If you have a large property or a complex lighting design, the unusually long runs of wire to the transformer may lose voltage — called “voltage drop” — so a larger transformer is required to keep all lights on the same circuit.
-Transformers vary widely in cost, from about $350 to as much as $1,500.
+This affects the cost to install landscape lighting.
+Transformers vary widely in cost, from several hundred dollars to $1,500 or more.

 Availability Of GFCI Outlet

-If your property doesn’t have an exterior ground fault circuit interrupter (GFCI) outlet, essential for powering a low voltage lighting system, a licensed electrician will have to add one, which will add to the expense.
+If your property doesn’t have an exterior ground fault circuit interrupter (GFCI) outlet, essential for powering a low voltage lighting system, a licensed electrician will have to add one, which will add to the cost to install outdoor lighting.

 Older homes are notoriously short on these outlets, which shut off an electric power circuit when it detects that current is flowing along an unintended path, such as through water or a person.